Football in China: Association football

 The Chinese Super League (CSL; 中超联赛) is the highest tier of professional association football in Mainland China, operating under the auspices of the Chinese Football Association (CFA).
 The Super League was created by the re-branding of the former top division, Chinese Football Association Jia-A League, in 2004.
 While the league originally consisted of 12 teams, 16 teams now compete in it.
 The league has witnessed match-fixing, illegal betting, and violence on and off the pitch which the government of the People's Republic of China has promised to fix.
 Two former top executives of the Football Association of China were arrested and prosecuted for taking bribes.
 The Super League is criticized for overusing of foreign players in clubs, including some record-breaking transfers of foreign players.
 Racist sentiment against foreign players, including African ones, has been seen.

 The sport is covered by the media.
 National competitions are generally televised on CCTV-5 and CCTV-5+.
 Guangdong Television reserves rights, however, for the Premier League and the UEFA Champions League.
 Since 1996, CCTV-5 has had weekly programmes televising live games in the Italian Serie A and German Bundesliga to Football Night (足球之夜).
 Serie A, Bundesliga and La Liga are broadcast on CCTV-5.
 Shanghai's Dongfang Sports channel also has coverage.

 Initiatives have been developed, including Vision China, a part FIFA Vision Asia.
 The program covers marketing, development, training, sports medicine, competitions, media, and fans.
 It also includes assessments on association football in China, planning matches, and monitoring them.
 Goal Project for China, a part of FIFA Goal Project, invested in China to help build the new headquarters of CFA.
 The government has created at least 70,000 fields and 24,000 schools.

 In that year, Beijing Guoan, Guangzhou Evergrande and Shandong Luneng Taishan were the only Chinese sports clubs with at least 5 million followers on Weibo.

 Chinese football clubs are the most popular Chinese sports clubs on social media.
 The table shows the popularity of the Chinese clubs on Weibo as of 15 June 2015:

 As of 2025, China has fewer than 100,000 registered players.
-In response to this situation, the Ministry of Education, in cooperation and coordination with the Chinese FA, announced the establishment of the CFA U-21 League in 2021; the first-ever nationwide, school-based China Youth Football League in 2022, with the aim to promote football in schools and universities, and cultivate talents from the school tables; and finally, making physical education (PE) mandatory across China on early 2025, making football effectively core part of the curriculum rather than being treated as a secondary thought.
+In response to this situation, the Ministry of Education, in cooperation and coordination with the Chinese FA, announced the expansion of the Chinese Youth Football Elite League (est. 2014) in 2021, as well as the creation of the first-ever nationwide, school-based China Youth Football League in 2022, with the aim of promoting football in schools and universities and cultivating talents from the school tables.
+The ministry also made physical education (PE) mandatory across China in early 2025, effectively making football a core part of the curriculum.